ZorakIsStained/MCS-DX/README.md

 # tlc-strummer

-This is an update based on the firmware for T. Chordstrum - USB MIDI chord strummer for Teensy LC.
+This is a fork of the T. Chordstrum - USB MIDI chord strummer for Teensy LC.
 The update adds midi DIN output.

 Original project: https://hackaday.io/project/25111-t-chordstrum